 The opportunity to renew Level 1 certificates that lapsed in 2020 will expire on December 31, 2021.
 After this date, the grace period will no longer be extended.
 Members seeking late recertification must complete all four-steps outlined to extend their certificate until December 31, 2024.
 Expired certificate holders will not only lose recognition as a USATF Level 1 Coach, but also eligibility for upper level coaching education courses and the inability to use their past completion as a qualifier for the Coaches Registry Education Standard.
 Renewed Level 1 certificates will be awarded on USATF Campus and valid until December 31, 2024.

 2. Complete latest SafeSport Training (background screen NOT required)

-3. Complete one USATF approved recertification course
+3. Complete one USATF recertification course from the approved menu

 4. Submit late recertification application processing fee ($55)

 The process is further defined, including a Frequently Asked Questions (FAQ) resource, at the following link: https://www.usatf.org/programs/coaches/recertification